Mribaudo9/Gazbee-s-Game/README.md

 - Table Top Simulator
   + An online tool that allows you to play the game virtually!
 I have to add all my resources on to it.

+- The Board
+  +More art to make and more adjustments to the movement

 - Lots more I'm sure.
 I kinda just have so much going on here I forget what is needed to be added but I know you can play it and that's good enough for now.